Skip navigation

 4. ... radiation is most harmful to quickly growing cells, radiation therapy damages cancer cells more easily than normal cells. ...
 Brachytherapy delivers radiation therapy directly to where cancer ... are located.
 It may involve placing a radioactive source into ...

-5. Partial breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
-This type of treatment does not target the ...
+5. External beam partial breast radiation therapy uses high-powered x-rays to kill breast cancer cells.
+This type of treatment does not target the entire breast, ...

 6. ... is tissue swelling and irritation in the mouth.
 Radiation therapy or chemotherapy may cause mucositis.
 Follow your health ... takes 2 to 4 weeks.
 Mucositis caused by radiation therapy usually lasts 6 to 8 weeks, depending on ...

 7. You are having radiation therapy .
-This is a type of treatment that uses high-powered x-rays or particles to kill cancer cells.
-You ...
+This is a type of treatment that uses high-powered x-rays or subatomic particles to kill cancer cells. ...

 8. Most types of radiation therapy use x-rays to destroy cancer cells.
 Proton therapy uses a beam of special particles called protons.
 Proton beams ...